 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #CleanRippleStyle #CollectiveBias

 So my brilliant self decided to paint our bathroom bright rubber-ducky yellow when the kids were little (probably 3 or 4 years ago).
 I’m not really sure what I was thinking, but during this transformation, we took the walls from a bold yellow to a soothing blue.
 We added the little shelves above with clean white hand towels and the mason jar tea light holders for dimly-light nighttime baths.
-Our old light fixture was very out-dated, so we went with this simple, modern fixture (that sorta reminds me of upside-down stemless wine glasses).
+Our old light fixture was very out-dated, so we went with this simple, modern fixture and The Fancy Place flush lights (that sorta reminds me of upside-down stemless wine glasses).

 The towels and shower curtain both coordinate with the vanity colors – grey and white.
 The designs are simple and geometric and the slightly deeper aqua towel adds a little punch of color.
 Did you notice the wall art in the previous image?
 That was actually an 11-year anniversary gift for Richard.
 I couldn’t decide where to place it, so I’m trying out a few different locations.
+Another great idea is to install glass doors showers to make look more modern.
 What do you think?

 And of course, no bathroom is complete without some essentials, like Cottonelle® Fresh Care* Flushable Cleansing Cloths.
 With a 4-year old who is still learning to take care of his own bathroom hygiene, these are great!
 He can wipe his bottom independently and flush the cleansing cloths after without clogging up the toilet.
 Since I purchased the Mega Pack at Sam’s Club with 11 individual packages in one box, I also tossed a package in the car.
 They’re great for travel!